-I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.
+I review the pros and cons of the Keto Diet and if it leads to weight loss.

 I wasn’t planning on writing about the ketogenic diet but that all changed with my recent YouTube video.
-If you guys caught this video on my channel, my girl Abby Langer and I found a hilarious Reddit thread that shared some keto-followers favourite “strange but delicious” keto-friendly meals and snacks.
+My girl Abby Langer and I found a hilarious Reddit thread that shared some keto-followers favourite “strange but delicious” keto-friendly meals and snacks.
 Let’s just say, it was extreme.
-I was by no means under the impression that everyone (or even a large number of people) on the Keto diet ate that shit.
-But, I get why some viewers on youtube maybe thought that and they got PISSED.
+I was by no means under the impression that everyone on the Keto diet ate that shit.
+I get why some viewers on youtube maybe thought that and they got PISSED.
 Like, viciously pissed.

 Become an Abbey’s Kitchen Subscriber

-So, jokes aside, I decided to share what I ACTUALLY think on all things keto and give you guys a comprehensive review of the diet so there’s no confusion.
+I decided to share what I ACTUALLY think on all things keto.
+I want to give you a comprehensive review of the diet so there’s no confusion.
 At the end of the day, ‘haters gon hate’ but at least I can sleep at night knowing I’ve done my due diligence in whole heartedly giving you all the necessary information around this diet.

 Let’s dive in.